OfficeDev/CAMP/README.md

                 7	Audit
                 8	eDiscovery

+For example, if you wanted to select only the Data Loss Prevention solution, you would enter the following:

+    Get-CAMPReport -Solution @(1)

+If you want to select multiple solutions, such as the Data Loss Prevention and Audit, you would do so by separating them with a comma as such:

+    Get-CAMPReport -Solution @(1,7)

    3. Multiple Parameters

-          Get-CAMPReport -Solution @(1,7) -Geo @(9)

 This will generate a report only on for the solutions entered by you and based on the regions you have selected.
 In either of the cases, there will be a prompt to enter your credentials.
 Once you enter your credentials, CAMP will run for a while and an HTML report will be generated.

+	Get-CAMPReport -Solution @(1,7) -Geo @(9)

   4. ExchangeEnvironmentName

 This will generate CAMP report for Security & Compliance Center PowerShell in a Microsoft 365 DoD organization or Microsoft GCC High organization

-        O365USGovDoD
-           This will generate CAMP report for Security & Compliance Center PowerShell in a Microsoft 365 DoD organization.
+Using ```O365USGovDoD``` will  generate CAMP report for Security & Compliance Center PowerShell in a Microsoft 365 DoD organization.

 	Get-CAMPReport -ExchangeEnvironmentName O365USGovDoD

-         O365USGovGCCHigh
-           This will generate CAMP report for Security & Compliance Center PowerShell in a Microsoft GCC High organization.
+Using ```O365USGovGCCHigh``` will generate CAMP report for Security & Compliance Center PowerShell in a Microsoft GCC High organization.

 	Get-CAMPReport -ExchangeEnvironmentName O365USGovGCCHigh

-  5. TurnOffDataCollection
+  6. TurnOffDataCollection

+Using the  ```TurnOffDataCollection``` parameter will disable data collection.

 	Get-CAMPReport -TurnOffDataCollection

-        If you wish to switch off data collection use this parameter.

 # License
 We use the following open source components in order to generate the report: